npm-wharf/kickerd/README.md

 This does not provide a full fledged, open ended, choose your own adventure style template language.
 The TOML input this works with is very simple (as you'll see) and right now the only data back-end it even works with is etcd.

+This is also not a process manager in the sense that it will keep your process running despite process crashes. **If the hosted process fails, kickerd will exit.** Something other than kickerd needs to ensure that your service survives crashes.
+Kickerd is not that.

 ## Goals

  * works well in/with containers